BenSt099/gestats/README.md

 ## Overview

-This package will provide statistics about germany.
-Dtata is retrieved from the Federal Statistical Office of Germany ([Statistisches Bundesamt](https://www-genesis.destatis.de/genesis/online)).
+This package will provide statistics and data about germany.
+Data (CSV files) is retrieved from the Federal Statistical Office of Germany ([Statistisches Bundesamt](https://www-genesis.destatis.de/genesis/online)).

 ## How to use

 The file [topics](data/topics.md) contains all topics that are covered.
-Each directory contains at least three files: *xxx-RAW.csv*, *GE-k.k-xxx.csv* and *GE-k.k-Information.txt*.
-The textfile contains important information about the CSV file.
-The file *GE-k.k-xxx.csv* contains the data. *xxx-RAW.csv* contains the raw, untranslated material.
+Each directory contains at least three files:

+- *xxx-RAW.csv* (raw, untranslated material)
+- *GE-k.k-xxx.csv* (translated data)
+- *GE-k.k-Information.txt* (important information, units, size of CSV file)

 ## Help